Skip to content

 37. Publishes traceability data at refinery level?

-The company reports that supply to refineries is 100% traceable to mill level.
-It does not report this information for each refinery, and traceability to planation level is not reported.
+The company reports that supply to refineries is 100% traceable to the mill level.
+However, it does not report for each refinery, and traceability to the plantation level is not reported.

 • P